 Submission of Papers

 Registered participants can submit papers to be presented at the conference.
 If you are interested to submit a paper, please download the Call for Papers document (in Arabic, French and English) and follow the guidance provided.
-The deadline for the submission of abstracts is the 30th November 2020.
+The deadline for the submission of abstracts is 14th December 2020.

 Organization of Sessions at the Conference